txus/stendhal/Readme.md

 #stendhal

-A small test framework inspired on RSpec, developed as a personal kata to improve my ruby.
+A small test framework developed as a personal kata to improve my ruby.

-Currently under development, not functional.
+Currently under development, not functional at all.

 ##Note on Patches/Pull Requests